Continuous Performance Management

 - The employee and supervisor confirm a meeting time to exchange feedback.

 - Feedback is prepared by the employee and supervisor in advance of the conversation.
-Use the touchpoints sheet to help you prepare.
+Use the touchpoints sheet or a sample agenda to help you prepare.

 - The employee and supervisor discuss successes, lessons learned, growth opportunities, short- and long-term goals, and priorities.

 - The employee and supervisor document the insights, guidance and feedback, as well as any important reflections.